scaliwalker/edoardo_scali.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the [Environemntal Sciencie Policy & Management Department](https://ourenvironment.berkeley.edu/) of the University of California, Berkeley and I am a Graduate Student at [Garbelotto's Lab](https://nature.berkeley.edu/matteolab/?page_id=12).
 I started my experience as a PhD in the Fall of 2022 as a Fulbright Scholar.
+I did my previous undergraduate and graduate studies ath the Univeristy of Florence, in Italy.
+I recieved an MS in Receptions of Refugees at the University of Florence in 2019.
+After this experience, I recieved an MS in Forest System Science and Technologies in 2021.
+My [research](https://kinoppyi.github.io/edoardo_scali.github.io/research/) interests lie in the field of forest pathology and application of bioinformatics techinques with a focus on host-pathogen interactions in forest pathosystems.

 Latest News